v8/v8.dev/src/docs/slack-tracking.md

 BTW, to see all this you should have a debug build and pass a few flags.
 I put the code into a file and called:

 ```
-./d8 --allow-natives-syntax --trace-opt --no-lazy-feedback-allocation
-     --code-comments --print-opt-code mycode.js
+./d8 --allow-natives-syntax --trace-opt --code-comments --print-opt-code mycode.js
 ```

 I hope this has been a fun exploration.
-There are many more interesting things in the world of hidden classes to look into -- enjoy playing around with it!
+There are many more interesting things in the world of maps to look into -- enjoy playing around with it!